boldbi/boldbi-kubernetes/helm/docs/common-configuration.md

        autoscaling.enabled
       </td>
       <td>
-       By default the autoscaling will be enabled. turn this to <i>false</i> to disable the autoscaling functionality.
+       By default, autoscaling will be enabled. turn this to <i>false</i> to disable the autoscaling functionality.
       </td>
     </tr>
     <tr>